 At the peak of their popularity, the paper armada eventually ranged from simple single-person rowing shells to a 45-foot "pleasure barge," which could comfortably seat 17, not counting six toiling oarsmen.
 In 1875 the New York Daily Graphic could confidently assert that this family, which eight years earlier had only built the likes of hatboxes, now operated the "largest boat factory in the United States."

-(An illustrated comparison of hand- and machine-made paper can be found at the Basil Paper Museum site; a short video clip of a working model of Nicholas Robert's first paper making machine, is shown in a segment of James Burkes's "Connections" program.
-Sorry, but there is a commercial involved.
-The paper machine segment runs a bit over a minute an a half.)
+(An illustrated comparison of hand- and machine-made paper can be found at the Basil Paper Museum site; a short video clip with a working model of Nicholas Robert's first paper making machine, is shown in a segment of James Burkes's "Connections" program.)

 Another shift in technology was the increased use of wood pulp for paper.
 Formerly virtually all paper was made from linen or cotton rags.
 With the increased industrialization and the increased demand for paper, the demand simply outstripped the supply.
 However by 1854 chemists had developed processes to free the cellulose from the wood fibers providing a plentiful and inexpensive alternative to rag for many applications.
 The price of paper pulp and paper fell drastically.